jhu-nanoenergy/documentation/github_orientation.md

 However, Git will not refresh the **local** copy of the remote repository that you **clone** to your computer when other people commit new changes to the remote repository.
 Therefore, you must manually **pull** changes from the remote repository to keep your version as up to date as possible.

-In essence, Git is like a backup system, which can give you Control over the different Versions of your code.
+In essence, Git is like a backup system for incremental development of your code.

 ## Using Github